V-Sekai/manuals/decisions/20240502-mesh-object-sync-benchmark.md

 Create in three stages:

-1. local
+1. local client to local server
-2. remote
+2. local client to remote server
-3. client - remote
+3. remote client to remote server

-4. Does not test infrastructure implementation.
+Does not test infrastructure implementation.

 We propose to conduct stress testing on the Godot engine's networking system.